 The following article contains instructions for the Piclo GeoPackage upload process and was last updated in July 2020 (v1.1).

 Piclo have implemented a more precise method for how competitions boundaries are defined.
-Instead of using postcodes or postcode sectors, System Operators can now provide geospatial data straight from their own systems in GeoPackage format.
+Instead of using postcodes or postcode sectors, System operators (SOs) can now provide geospatial data straight from their own systems in GeoPackage format.
 This help article provides the instructions on how to use this new feature.

 What are GeoPackages?

 GeoPackage files can contain multiple polygons with attributes.
 More information can be found at geopackage.org.
-GeoPackage files can be extracted from the GIS systems of any System Operator to provide accurate boundaries for areas of constraint on the network.
+GeoPackage files can be extracted from the GIS systems of any SO to provide accurate boundaries for areas of constraint on the network.

 How to use GeoPackages?